What We Offer

 Interpersonal Process Group Counseling

 Interpersonal process groups are powerful tools for growth and change.
 In process groups, 5-10 individuals meet face to face to share their struggles and concerns with the facilitation of a trained therapist.
 These interpersonal interactions can provide group members an opportunity to deepen their level of self-awareness and to learn how they relate to others.
 Once these groups have formed, they meet confidentially throughout the semester to learn about relationships, self-awareness, identifying emotions, and trust.
-For the Fall of 2012, the process groups will be held on Tuesdays from 4 pm to 5:30 pm with Dr. Judy Sonnenberg and on Wednesday from 4 pm to 5:30 pm with Dr. Kylin Lee
+Contact Dr. Kylin Lee for further information.

 Counseling Services offers various workshops for students where they can learn about health and wellness.
 These workshops are didactic and experiential in nature, and any SU student can attend.